robertz/bx-setup/readme.md

 boxlang setup.bx
 ```

-The script lists installed modules, compares them to your requirements, and installs any that are missing or at a different version.
+The script lists installed modules, compares them to your requirements, and installs any that are missing or below the required minimum version.

 ### How It Works

 - Reads `requirements.txt`, ignoring blank lines and inline comments after `#`.
 - Accepts either:
   - `module-name` (installs latest available)
-  - `module-name@x.y.z` (pins to a specific version)
+  - `module-name@x.y.z` (requires at least `x.y.z`)
-- Detects installed modules via `install-bx-module --list` and matches versions by the numeric prefix (e.g., `1.0.0` matches `1.0.0+1`).
+- Detects installed modules via `install-bx-module --list` and compares versions numerically (build metadata like `+1` is ignored).
-- Installs only what’s missing or mismatched; otherwise does nothing.
+- Installs only what’s missing or below the minimum; otherwise does nothing.

 ### Requirements.txt Format

 - One dependency per line.
-- Optional exact version using `@` (e.g., `bx-markdown@1.0.0`).
+- Optional minimum version using `@` (e.g., `bx-markdown@1.0.0` means
+  the installed version must be `>= 1.0.0`).
-- Inline comments use `#` and may follow an entry on the same line.
+- Inline comments use `##` and may follow an entry on the same line.
 - Blank lines are allowed.

+### Dry Run

+- Preview actions without installing: `boxlang setup.bx --dry-run`

 ### Troubleshooting